 Compensation and Benefits.
 Because our mission is to create innovative medical devices that improve lives, we aim to hire and develop employees who want to build something special through hard work, team effort, and commitment.
 That is why we provide all our employees with competitive total rewards packages and strive to provide the most cost-effective medical benefits and wellness programs.
-As a result of our focus on competitive health and wellness benefits, we have achieved our ninth consecutive year of zero health care plan cost increases for our U.S. employees who participate in our group healthcare plans.
+As a result of our focus on competitive health and wellness benefits, we have achieved our tenth consecutive year of zero health care plan cost increases for our U.S. employees who participate in our group healthcare plans.
 Our total rewards package include competitive pay, annual incentive awards and bonus opportunities, healthcare and retirement benefits, an Employee Stock Purchase Plan, paid time off and sick leave, paid parental leave, flexible work schedules, remote working opportunities, and a wellness program.

 Talent Development.
 In 2021, we hired our first ever Director of Global Talent Management who continues to be focused on building and strengthening global programs around strategic talent management, employee performance, development, succession planning and engagement.
-To improve employee performance, we have begun building out a global performance management program which will be officially launched in 2024 using our recently-launched human resources information system.
+To improve employee performance, we have begun developing a global performance management program which we expect to officially implement in 2025 using our recently-launched human resources information system.
 Employee development programs are also being executed at different regional and local levels with a focus on management and leadership development.

 Community.
 Our employees are actively involved in their communities and supporting causes.
 At our headquarters, we provide an onsite garden where employees take part in growing and distributing produce to employees and to the local community.
 Employees also actively support causes by raising awareness and funds for non-profit organizations.
 Areas that our employees have supported in recent years include Breast Cancer Awareness Month, Heart Health Month, children's charities and supporting those in need.
-In 2022, we continued our support of humanitarian missions through Merit product donations in Haiti, Kenya, Honduras, Nicaragua, and Tanzania.
+In 2024, we continued our support of humanitarian missions through Merit product donations in Belize, Cape Verde, Ethiopia, Haiti, Honduras, Kenya, Mauritius, Nicaragua, Peru and Tanzania.
 Merit also conducts and/or participates in medical education conferences around the globe.

 Wellness.
 Wellness is at the foundation of creating a positive employee experience.
 At our company headquarters in Utah, we have an onsite medical clinic available for our employees and their families where we provide preventative and general medical care.
-In addition, we have a Chief Wellness Coordinator dedicated to designing programs and initiatives that support the physical, emotional, and mental health of our employees.
 We have a monthly wellness committee meeting and create a "Get Healthy" wellness program available to all sites across the globe.
 Programs include providing health information from medical and nutrition experts, newsletters with wellness and dietary tips, and activities promoting health and wellbeing such as walking groups and fitness challenges.
-Some programs include suicide prevention awareness, onsite diabetes screenings, mental health awareness, lifestyle modification to prevent diseases, tobacco cessation and breast cancer awareness.
-Additionally, we continue to offer our Smart Choice meal program designed by our onsite dietician and culinary team to provide a free healthy meal option to employees in our Utah headquarters.
+Some programs include suicide prevention awareness, on-site diabetes screenings, mental health awareness, lifestyle modification to prevent diseases, tobacco cessation and breast cancer awareness.
+Additionally, we continue to offer our Smart Choice meal program designed by our onsite dietician and culinary team to provide a free healthy meal option to employees at our Utah headquarters.